 (b) Researching, analyzing and reporting on information about the local food system.

-(c) Advocating for and advising on food system and food policy implementation.
+(c) Educating stakeholders on food system and food policy implementation.

 (d) Promoting and providing education on food system issues.